jlazarre95/yt-remove-watch-later/README.md

 npm start
 ```

+While running, you will have to complete the multifactor authentication step manually.
+Have your device nearby, so that can complete the authentication.
+Once
+completed, navigate back to the terminal in which you ran this app and enter `y` to continue the video removal.

-To keep the last N number of videos in the playlist, edit `index.ts`:
+To keep the last `N` number of videos in the playlist, edit `index.ts`:

 ```ts
 async function main() {